 A.If an applicant is notified that its application has been preliminarily approved by RIDOH, it must provide the following before being issued a license to operate:

-6.a final diagram of the facilities, including where within the facilities the medical marijuana will be stored and analyzed, and where security alarms and cameras and surveillance recording storage will be located, and showing the location of the facilities relative to streets and other public areas;
+6.A final diagram of the facilities, including where within the facilities the cannabis will be stored and analyzed, and where security alarms and cameras and surveillance recording storage will be located, and showing the location of the facilities relative to streets and other public areas;

 a.An analytical laboratory and “key persons” thereof may not have any “material financial interest or control” in a compassion center, a cultivator, or a licensed cooperative cultivation or vice versa.